Emirzonee/Algo-Trade-Backtester/README.md

-# Algo-Trade-Backtester (SNIPER v8.39)
+# Algo-Trade-Backtester

 ## Project Overview

-A backtesting engine for the SNIPER v8.39 trading strategy, developed and tuned on BIST:AKFYE.
+A backtesting engine for trading strategy, developed and tuned on BIST:AKFYE.
 The strategy uses a hierarchical entry confirmation system combining EMA trend direction, volume flow, Bollinger Band positioning, and SuperTrend — and replaces a standard stop-loss with four distinct candle-based exhaustion exit signals.
 Tested on 2023–2026 AKFYE data, the strategy returned +116% against the underlying asset's +60% gain over the same period.

 ---